Alejogb1/job-board/blog-data/how-can-i-run-pip-as-a-non-root-user-in-an-airflow-docker-compose-setup.md

 id: "how-can-i-run-pip-as-a-non-root-user-in-an-airflow-docker-compose-setup"
 ---

 Ah, running pip without root in an Airflow docker-compose setup, I’ve certainly been down that path more times than I care to remember.
 It's one of those common sticking points when you're trying to establish a secure and maintainable workflow.
 It’s particularly relevant when you're aiming for a least-privilege environment, which, frankly, should be the default these days.
-Let’s dive into the nuances of achieving this, shall we?
+Let’s dive into the nuances of achieving this?

 The core of the problem typically arises because, by default, the user inside the Docker container is often `root`.
 This means any `pip install` command, unless explicitly instructed otherwise, operates with root privileges.
 While it might initially seem convenient, it’s a bad practice for a multitude of reasons, primarily security.
 Imagine a compromised dependency executing arbitrary code with root permissions within your container; that's a massive security breach waiting to happen.
 We want to avoid this entirely.